Anixias/Cella/README.md

 ## Contributing

 Contributions to Cella are welcome!
-If you're interested in getting involved, please check out the [Contributing Guidelines](CONTRIBUTING.md) for more information.
+If you're interested in getting involved, please check out the [Contributing Guidelines](CONTRIBUTING.md) (coming soon) for more information.

 ## License